Rethinking the Definition of Classy - Did Coco Chanel Have It Right?

 - Buy to enhance your life, not to create your life.
 Classy Not Pricey will always provide access to great sales and promotions.
 But as we send our deals, use judgment to really focus on how your buying choices direct your life.
 For example, instead of just buying an expensive serving bowl because it’s a top brand on sale – buy a beautiful one of lasting quality that matches your style and will help you celebrate important events in your own unique, hospitable way.

 Who are your "classy" role models?
 What makes them stand out to you?

-You might also like: Wedding Etiquette 101: Common Guest Faux Pas To Avoid
+Also read: Wedding Etiquette 101: Common Guest Faux Pas To Avoid